China Jo-Jo Drugstores Inc. (CJJD) Stock: Amazing technical data that you never knew existed

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of China Jo-Jo Drugstores Inc. (NASDAQ:CJJD) dipped -85.85% to close Tuesday’s market session at $0.68, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.61 and $3.25 throughout the trading session with the volume trading being 43201964 shares, which represented a significant variation when compared to the three months average volume of 367.20K shares.
-The firm’s stock price fluctuated -84.19% within the last five trades and -84.15% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -58.84% in the last 6 months and -77.35% was subtracted to its value over the previous 3 months.
-CJJD stock is trading at a margin of -83.63%, -85.96% and -78.36% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of China Jo-Jo Drugstores Inc. (NASDAQ:CJJD) dipped -11.40% to close Friday’s market session at $0.88, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.87 and $0.9888 throughout the trading session with the volume trading being 8182584 shares, which represented a significant variation when compared to the three months average volume of 3.39 million shares.
+The firm’s stock price fluctuated -79.75% within the last five trades and -75.95% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -48.84% in the last 6 months and -68.51% was subtracted to its value over the previous 3 months.
+CJJD stock is trading at a margin of -75.96%, -80.89% and -71.44% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored